ghilbut/dokevy/POSTGRESQL.md

   PRIMARY KEY ("id")
 );

-CREATE TABLE IF NOT EXISTS "polykube_terraaform_secret_values" ( "id"         BIGSERIAL,
+CREATE TABLE IF NOT EXISTS "dokevy_secret_scoped_secrets" ( "id"         BIGSERIAL,
-  "secret"     BIGSERIAL REFERENCES "polykube_terraaform_secret_backends" ("id") ON DELETE CASCADE ON UPDATE CASCADE, "key"        VARCHAR(255) NOT NULL,
+  "group"      BIGSERIAL REFERENCES "dokevy_secret_scoped_groups" ("id") ON DELETE CASCADE ON UPDATE CASCADE, "secrets"    JSON,
-  "value"      TEXT,
-  "created_at" TIMESTAMP WITH TIME ZONE NOT NULL, "updated_at" TIMESTAMP WITH TIME ZONE NOT NULL, UNIQUE ("secret", "key"),
+  "created_at" TIMESTAMP WITH TIME ZONE NOT NULL, "updated_at" TIMESTAMP WITH TIME ZONE NOT NULL, UNIQUE ("group"),
   PRIMARY KEY ("id")
 );

-CREATE TABLE IF NOT EXISTS "polykube_terraform_bots" ( "id"          BIGSERIAL,
+CREATE TABLE IF NOT EXISTS "dokevy_terraform_bots" ( "id"          BIGSERIAL,
   "username"    VARCHAR(255) NOT NULL,
   "password"    VARCHAR(64) NOT NULL,